The FRTOL Practical Test

 Candidate Planning

-Once the examiner has completed the briefings the candidate is then allocated a further 20 minutes planning time.
+Once the examiner has completed the briefings, the candidate is allocated a further 20 minutes of planning time.
 Any notes made by the candidate during this planning time may be used during the practical test.

-The practical element of the test consists of a VFR flight with a minimum of one turning point and includes the mandatory assessment items identified in FRTOL Practical Test report form SRG 2160.
-In addition to the mandatory items, the test includes a selection of optional assessment items from the SRG 2160 test report form.
+The practical element of the test consists of a simulated VFR flight with a minimum of one turning point and includes the mandatory assessment items identified in the FRTOL Practical Test report form SRG 2160.
+In addition to the mandatory items (the grey-shaded boxes), the test includes a selection of optional assessment items from the SRG 2160 test report form.

-The candidate may choose a standard UK aircraft registration to use as their call sign and nominate a suitable aircraft type which will be agreed prior to commencement of the test.
+The candidate may choose a standard UK aircraft registration to use as their call sign and nominate a suitable aircraft type, which will be agreed upon prior to the commencement of the test.

 The candidate plays the role of a pilot who holds a flight crew licence, flying solo in a fully serviceable aircraft – with basic standard instruments, VHF aeronautical radio and transponder with altitude reporting.

-Once the simulated ‘flight’ element of the test is complete, there will be an opportunity for the examiner to probe the candidate’s understanding of CAP 413, the phraseology used during the test route, or for elements unable to be assessed due to the aircraft category used by the candidate.
+Once the simulated flight test is complete, the examiner will have an opportunity to probe the candidate’s understanding of CAP 413, the phraseology used during the test route, or elements unable to be assessed due to the candidate’s aircraft category.

-Following the practical trst, whether pass or fail, the examiner will debrief the candidate.
-If a fail is awarded, the reasons for failure will be clearly explained.
+Following the practical test, whether passing or failing, the examiner will debrief the candidate.
+If a failure is awarded, the reasons for failure will be clearly explained.
 The examiner will then provide appropriate advice and guidance to assist the applicant in any future attempt.

-Candidates who successfully pass the FRTOL Practical Test will receive a short CAA ‘Hot Topic’ presentation from the examiner.
-The aim of this presentation is to highlight and promulgate a current safety related ‘Hot Topic’.
+Candidates who successfully pass the FRTOL Practical Test will receive a short CAA ‘Hot Topic’ presentation.
+This presentation aims to highlight and promulgate a current safety-related ‘Hot Topic’.

-Please note also that candidates that have previously demonstrated less than Level 6 are required to return to a language school for reassessment irrespective of their current displayed proficiency.
+Please note also that candidates who have previously demonstrated less than Level 6 are required to return to a language school for reassessment, irrespective of their current displayed proficiency.